-2. One of the other reasons why your dog could be affected with arthritis is the rapid growth rate of its body.
+2. One of the other reasons why your dog could be affected by arthritis is the rapid growth rate of its body.
 When you feed your dog with excess food or an excessive nutritious diet, it makes the puppy grow too faster than its required growth rate.

-This rapid growth cannot be handled by the bones that are not fully developed.
+This rapid growth cannot be handled by bones that are not fully developed.
 These feeding mistakes can lead to orthopaedic problems in your dog.

 3. In some cases, arthritis may develop due to an underlying injury that has occurred when the dog is young.
 If those injuries don’t heal properly, they may lead to arthritis in later life.

 Hence it is important that your dog gets fully healed from any of those injuries.
 It is always safe to discourage activities such as excess jumping, excess running before the puppy’s bones and joints are fully matured.

 4. A dog that is obese is always at a greater risk of developing arthritis.
 The extra weight puts excessive strain on a dog’s joints, which results in faster wear and tear of them.
 Hence it is important to maintain your dog’s healthy weight throughout its life.

 5. Always exercise your dog in the required amounts.
 Take your dog’s health and body capacity into consideration before exercising it.
 For example, you cannot exercise a bulldog and a Labrador in the same way.